BBC Green Book

 Spivs and drones

-Avoid any references to 'The MacGillicuddy of the Reeks' or jokes
+Avoid any references to 'The MacGillicuddy of the Reeks' or jokes about his name.

-conform to the same standards as the programmes themselves.
+'Warming up' sequences with studio audiences before broadcasts should conform to the same standards as the programmes themselves.
 Sample recordings should be the subject to the same vigilance as transmissions.

 Special considerations for overseas broadcasts